senocular/senocular.github.com/articles/js_class_is_not_syntactic_sugar.md

 }
 ```

 However, unlike the `class` error, this error is thrown after the call to the function is already made.
 For `class` functions, the error is thrown before the function gets a chance to be called.
+It's a subtle difference, but a difference nevertheless.

+Note that while you cannot call a `class`-defined constructor as a function, it is still technically a _callable_.
+What causes the error is a specific behavior to class functions, not the fact that the function object is not callable.

 ## `class` Functions Can Correctly Extend Built-ins